Parul-Nag/Java/README.md

-Here are my some Java programs.
+Here are some of my Java programs.